Enclavely/tailor-portfolio/readme.txt

 == Changelog ==

 = 1.1.0 =
 * Updated: Compatibility with new and improved Tailor JS API.
+Please ensure you upgrade to Tailor 1.5.0 or later.

 = 1.0.2 =
 * Added: Language localization file.